BalajSaleem/Cache-Monitor/README.md

 # Cache-Monitor
-A piece of code meant to check the effect of different cache sizes, and their hit and miss rates
+A piece of code meant to check the effect of different cache sizes, and their hit and miss rates.